Anthony is a political scientist interested in the interplay between public opinion, policy-making processes, and government legislation.

 Universalism and the Welfare State

 How committed are citizens to universalism, redistribution, and the welfare state, and what factors shape their commitment?
-Through my affiliation with the UNIWEL (Universalism and the Welfare State) project at Aarhus University, I have investigated various topics related to this theme.
-My published studies on the topic includes work on:
+Through working on the UNIWEL (Universalism and the Welfare State) project at Aarhus University, he has investigated various topics related to this theme.
+His published work on the subject has examined:

 - The motives citizens ascribe to their pro- and anti-redistribution compatriots